Linux shell tutorial

 We cannot rmdir that directory because it is not empty.

-If you are sure you want to remove penguin-pix and everything inside it (including all files and any directories it might contain), you can use the rm command with the -r option.
+To remove penguin-pix and everything inside it (including all files and any directories it might contain), you can use the rm command with the -r option.

-Warning!
 Once again, there is no undo for this command.
 When you rm -r a directory, that directory and everything inside it is removed forever!
 Like most Linux commands, rm is very powerful and should be used with care.

 cp SOURCE DESTINATION